 Why Should We Use Sentiment Analysis In Social Media Mining?

-Social media mining is a strategic way to monitor trends and patterns in the feedback people give about your brand on different social platforms.
+Social media sentiment analysis is a strategic way to monitor trends and patterns in the feedback people give about your brand on different social platforms.
 More than 3.6 billion people actively use social media to drive conversations, and so gathering data from these social sites is a great place to start.
 This article gives a brief overview of how you can use social media mining and social media sentiment analysis to define a growth strategy and sense customers' sentiment about your brand.

 Once data is gathered, what matters most is how you translate it into actionable insights to improve customer experience at multiple touchpoints in the sales cycle.
 For this, you need to conduct sentiment analysis on all our data for insights.